Giving Compass' Take:

 Many advocacy and community-organizing nonprofits are on the brink of extinction, even as the pandemic has made it is so glaringly obvious how important their work is.
 Funders, I am begging you again to increase your payout so you can fund both direct service and systems change.

-Read the full article about funding advocacy and community organizing by Vu Le at Nonprofit AF.
+Read the full article about funding advocacy and community organizing by Nonprofit AF at Nonprofit AF.